Slackadays/Hajime/README.md

 # An Introduction 👋

-### Imagine your Minecraft server working just fine, until it isn't.
+### Imagine your Minecraft server working fine, until it isn't.

-### Or, your server is running a bit too slow for your liking.
+### Or, your server is running too slow for your liking.

 ### Or, you want to gain insights into performance.